Orkhaann/StepIT/README.md

 3. Explore the available homework assignments.
 4. Choose a task, work on it, and contribute!

+## Contact

+Have questions or feedback?
+Feel free to reach out to us via email at [orkhanm07@gmail.com](mailto:orkhanm07@gmail.com).

 ## Folder Structure

 The folder structure for each language follows a similar pattern:

+---

+Happy exploring! 🏁